 - What Pages Are Not

-- What Type Of Content Can Be Added To Pages Vs Posts?
+- What Types Of Content Can You Add To Pages And Posts?

-WordPress lets you publish content online using either a Post or a Page.
+WordPress lets you publish content using either Posts or Pages.

-Although your blog readers and site visitors may not care whether you choose to publish your content using Pages or Posts, it’s important that you understand the differences between these two types, so you can choose whichever one you feel is the most appropriate type whenever you have new information to share online.
+Although your readers and visitors may not care whether you choose to publish your content using Pages or Posts, it’s important that you understand the differences between these two types, in order to choose whichever one you feel is the most appropriate type whenever you have new information to share online.

-Let’s take a look, then, at these differences, starting with Posts.
+Let’s have a look, then, at these differences, starting with WordPress Posts.

-What do you think about when you hear the word “blog”?
-Most people associate blogging with content related to documenting people’s opinions, sharing latest news and updates, and so on.
+What do you think about when you hear the word “blogging”?
+Most people associate weblogs with content related to advice, sharing latest news and updates, and so on.

-WordPress blog posts can be used to publish all of the above content online, but there is another reason for using posts, and that is covered in our series on driving traffic to your business using WordPress.
+Posts can be used to publish all of the above content online, but there’s another reason for using WordPress blog posts, and that is discussed in our article series on using WordPress to drive more traffic to your business.

-To learn more about this article series, go here: Website Traffic Blueprint Part 1 – A Complete Guide To Getting More Traffic For Your Business Automatically Using WordPress
+To learn more about this series, go here: Website Traffic Blueprint Part 1 – Learn How To Create A Traffic-Getting Machine With WordPress

-By default, Posts are entries listed by date and typically displayed in reverse chronological order on your home page, so that the most recent entry shows above the older entries …
+By default, Posts are entries listed by date and typically displayed in reverse chronological order on your site home page, so that the most recently published post entry shows above the older entries …

-(Blog posts normally display in reverse chronological order, with the latest blog entry at the top)
+(Blog posts typically display in reverse chronological order, with the latest entry displaying above older entries)

-WordPress posts can display as entry summaries in the site’s home page or the blog page …
+Posts and post content can display as entry summaries in your home page or the blog page of your website …

-(Posts displayed as entry summaries on a blog page)
+(Posts displayed as entries on a blog page)

-And also as individual blog posts on your site’s single post template …
+And also as complete blog posts on a theme’s single post template …

-Learn how to create a blog page in WordPress here: How To Create A Blog Section In Your WP Site
+To learn how to set up a blog page in WordPress, see this tutorial: How To Create A Blog Page In WordPress

-To learn how to create a WordPress Post, see this step-by-step tutorial: How To Create A WP Post
+Learn how to create a WordPress Post here: How To Create A New WordPress Post

 (Posts can be featured on your blog page)

-Note: Making a WordPress post “sticky” is explained in more detail in another tutorial.
+Note: We explain how to make a WordPress post “sticky” in a different tutorial.

-Posts can display throughout different sections of your site like Archives, Tags, Recent Posts, and in a number of widgets …
+Posts can appear throughout various sections of your site like Archives, Tags, Recent Posts, as well as in a number of widgets …

-(Posts display throughout various sections of your web site)
+(Posts appear throughout different sections of your WordPress site)

-Posts also appear in your WordPress RSS feed section, making your content easier to syndicate …
+Posts also appear in your WordPress RSS feed, making your content easier to syndicate …

 (Posts automatically appear in your WordPress RSS feed)

-Posts can display a comments section below the main content area, allowing visitors to engage with your content …
+Posts can display a comments section below the main content area, allowing visitors to comment on your post …

 And posts can also be referenced using Post Tags …